David T. Kearns: Later career

 Kearns left the Department of Education on January 20, 1993.
 He later joined the faculty of Harvard University's Graduate School of Education where he taught for two years.
 Kearns has served on the board of trustees for the Ford Foundation, Time Warner, Dayton Hudson, and Ryder.
 He is also a former chairman of the National Urban League.

 Kearns was Chairman of New American Schools, an organization dedicated to excellence in American schools.
 New American Schools has since merged with the American Institutes for Research.

 The University of Rochester established the David T. Kearns Center for Leadership and Diversity in Science and Engineering to expand the pool of individuals who pursue undergraduate and graduate careers in the sciences and engineering.

 Kearns published several books including: Winning the Brain Race: A Bold Plan to Make Our Schools Competitive (1988), Prophets in the Dark: How Xerox Reinvented Itself and Beat Back the Japanese (1992), A Legacy of Learning (1999) and Crossing the Bridge: Family, Business, Education, Cancer, and the Lessons Learned (2005).

+His tenure is often examined in discussions of Xerox’s difficulty in commercializing advanced technologies developed at Xerox PARC during the 1970s.

+During Kearns’ leadership, Xerox made notable progress in stabilizing its core copier and document services business, particularly in response to increasing competition from Japanese manufacturers.
+He emphasized operational discipline, cost control, and quality improvement initiatives, including the adoption of benchmarking and total quality management practices.
+These efforts are widely credited with restoring Xerox’s competitiveness in its primary markets.

+However, critics argue that under Kearns’ leadership, Xerox continued to struggle with translating its pioneering research into successful commercial products outside its traditional business model.
+Although Xerox PARC had developed foundational technologies such as the graphical user interface, Ethernet networking, and advanced personal computing concepts, Xerox failed to bring these innovations to market at scale.
+Decision-making structures, incentive systems, and strategic priorities remained closely aligned with the company’s established copier-centric revenue model.

+Scholars and business analysts have suggested that Kearns viewed PARC primarily as a long-term research asset rather than a direct driver of near-term product innovation.
+As a result, commercialization efforts were often slow, fragmented, or deprioritized, allowing other firms—most notably Apple—to adapt and successfully market similar technologies.
+The organizational separation between PARC and Xerox’s corporate leadership further limited the integration of research outputs into mainstream product development.

+In retrospect, Kearns’ tenure is frequently characterized as a period in which Xerox successfully defended its existing business while failing to reposition itself for the emerging personal computing and software-driven technology landscape.
+While Kearns is credited with saving Xerox as a copier company, he is also associated with missed opportunities to transform Xerox into a broader information technology leader.